About Barbara Mensch

 Some of these early works were exhibited at P.S.1 (now a wing of MoMA), The Kitchen in New York, and The Los Angeles Institute of Contemporary Art.
 Her images were also included in early photographic publications, including the seminal “Photography: The Problematic Model” by NFS press, edited by Peter D'Agostino and Lew Thomas.

 Her widely regarded images have been the subject of numerous articles, internet publications, blogs, and commentaries including The New York Times, The Wall Street Journal, The New York Observer, Time Out New York, The Daily News, The New York Post, The Village Voice, Afterimage, Exposure Magazine and many others.
 Mensch has published two books on New York’s legendary Fulton Market, which she photographed under the scrutinizing eyes of federal law enforcement and organized crime.
 Mensch’s monograph, “New York Photographs” was published with an essay by art historian Bonnie Yochelson in 2013.
 Her upcoming book, six years in the making, “In The Shadow Of Genius” will be published in the fall 2018 by Empire State Editions (an imprint of Fordham University Press).
 Her work is represented by museums, collectors, and important libraries including the Museum of Modern Art, the Brooklyn Museum, the Bibliotheque Nationale, and individuals including Sir Elton John.

-Ms. Mensch is currently collaborating with producer Spike Jones (SJ2Entertainment) on a miniseries for television based on her upcoming book “In The Shadow Of Genius”.
+Ms. Mensch is currently collaborating with producer Spike Jones (SJ2Entertainment) on a miniseries for television based on her book “In The Shadow Of Genius”.